tukkimiesjonni/cybersecurityproject1/README.md

 # Threddit

-This repository is made as a project for a University of Helsinki course.
-I am trying to recreate the functionality of Reddit and make a simplistic website with said functionality.
-Anonymously browsing users will be able to view threads and their comments.
-Registered users will be able to create new threads, comment on threads and up- or downvote threads.
+This repository is made for Cyber Security Base MOOC course.
+I try to recreate 5 flaws from the OWASP Top 10 list.

+List of example vulnerabilities in this project:
+- A03:2021 Injection
+- A02:2021 Cryptographic Failures
+- CSRF
+- A07:2021 Identification and Authentication Failures
+- A09:2021 Security Loggin and Monitoring Failures

 ## Table of Contents